Ask Slashdot: Would You Use A Cellphone With A Kill Code?

 It should always be mutual (Score:2)

-It can be improved (Score:2)
+It can be improved (Score:5, Funny)

 Theory good, practice bad (Score:2)